puzzle/jenkins-techlab/labs/07_parameters.md

     }
 }
 ```

+?Why are we introducing this '+' string concatenation syntax now?
+Move it to lab 5?

 Parameter types are declared through the same helper methods as in declarative pipelines.
 Use the snippet generator for the ``properties`` step, option "This build is parametrized" to see